MRRRead/no-dig/docs/plugin-api.md

 - Package name strings (for npm packages)
 - Arrays with configuration options `[pluginName, options]`
 - Relative paths to local plugin files

+## 11ty Plugin Registration Flow

+NO-DIG adapters (such as @no-dig/adapter-11ty) support dynamic plugin registration via the plugin host.
+The `.eleventy.js` config attempts to load plugins from a generated `plugins.js` file (created by the CLI or build process), and registers them using the `registerNoDigPluginsWithEleventy` utility.
+This ensures all plugins are initialized and configured according to the NO-DIG plugin API, and allows for robust, cross-environment plugin integration.

+If no plugins are found, the adapter falls back to registering the core wikilinks/interlinker plugin for compatibility.

+### Wikilink URL Slugification

+The wikilinks plugin ensures all generated URLs are slugified according to the NO-DIG spec: lowercase, spaces to dashes, special characters removed (except dashes/underscores), and no double or trailing slashes.
+This guarantees consistent, SEO-friendly URLs across all output and live preview environments.

 ## Plugin Lifecycle Hooks